How the Tax Cuts and Jobs Act Impacts U.S. Tax Returns

 In 2017, taxpayers claimed a personal exemption for themselves, their spouse (if married filing jointly) and each qualifying child or qualifying relative.
-Each exemption reduced taxable income by over $4,000 in 2017.
+Each exemption reduced taxable income by $4,050 in 2017.
 Under the TCJA, personal and dependent exemptions are eliminated from 2018 through 2025.

-Through 2025, the TCJA increases the maximum child tax credit from $1,000 to $2,000 per qualifying child.
-The refundable portion of the credit increases from $1,000 to $1,400.
+Starting in 2018, the TCJA increases the maximum child tax credit from $1,000 to $2,000 per qualifying child.
+The refundable portion of the credit increases from $1,000 to $1,400 and the earned income threshold for claiming the refundable credit is lowered from $3,000 to $2,500.
 That means taxpayers who don’t owe tax can still claim a credit of up to $1,400.
-The higher child tax credit will be available for qualifying children under age 17, as under current law.
+The higher child tax credit will be available for qualifying children under age 17, as under previous law.

-The standard deduction will increase.
-In 2018, the standard deduction amounts will be:
+The standard deduction has increased.
+In 2018, the new standard deduction amounts are: